 Virtualisation administrators planning a virtual desktop infrastructure (VDI) project have to stop thinking only about vendors, technologies and costs.
-They also have to stop thinking about VDI through the lens of server virtualisation.
-VDI is just plain different from server virtualisation.
+They also have to

 Here are the top five things to think about when planning a virtual desktop infrastructure project.